Advisement (Student Success Center)

 The Snow College Student Association (SCSA) is the instrument of student government and is organized according to the official Constitution of the Snow College Student Association.
-The Student Body President, Student Body Vice-President, Programming Chair for the Richfield campus and the Student Body Advocates are elected each spring for the approaching school year.
+The Student Body President, Student Body Vice-President, Programming Chair for the Richfield campus and the Student Body Officers are elected each spring for the approaching school year.

 Students wishing to run or apply for a student body officer position must meet certain academic standards as outlined in the SCSA Constitution.
 Interested students should contact the Student Life Office and attend information meetings held in the Spring.

 Students registered for 6 or more credits are covered by an accidental injury insurance program that covers injuries that occur while involved in campus activities (excluding participation in collegiate athletics).
 This policy is secondary to other insurance coverage a student may have.
 In the event of an accidental injury please have your supervising faculty or staff member submit an accident report to Risk Manager Staci Taylor.
 She can be reached at (435) 283-7120 or email@example.com .
 Following receipt of the accident report, the risk manager can assist students with the process of making an insurance claim through the accidental injury insurance provider.
 Students are responsible for their own medical insurance coverage, either through their parents or themselves.

 Tutoring/Transfer Advisor: Gwenaley Hardy

 Office Manager: Angie Taukei'aho

 Instructors: Mel Jacobsen